johnnyf-hcp/nova-canvas-image-generator/README.md

 ```

 Follow the prompts to:
-1. Enter the name of image file - person
+1. Enter the name of image file - person (For the video generation function - image needs to be in 1280X720 format)
 2. Enter the name of image file - clothing
 3. Select a garment type from the menu
 4. Wait for generation and automatic image opening
+5. Specify if you wish to generate a video from the generated image
+6. Enter instruction prompt for the video
+7. When the video generation job completes, file will be downloaded and opened.

 ## Garment Type Available